NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 }
 ```

-**Removing Keywords**
+Removing keywords:

 Sometimes a device generates non-parsable commands in the output from `show running-config`.
-For example, some A10 devices add a keyword `cpu-process` at the end of the `ip route` command, i.e.
+For example, some A10 devices add a keyword `cpu-process` at the end of the `ip route` command, i.e.:

 ```
     ip route 10.40.0.0 /14 10.16.156.65 cpu-process
 ```

 However, it does not accept this keyword when a route is configured.
 The solution is to simply strip the keyword before sending the config to NSO and to not include the keyword in the data model for the device.
 The code to do this may look like this: